 - Finally, the multiform layer (layer VI) contains some pyramidal cells and interneurons.
 However, it is mostly populated by fusiform cells.
 Efferents from layer VI projects to the thalamus and claustrum.

 The cell bodies of pyramidal cells, as their names suggest, have an apex and a base.
 There is a single dendrite arising from the apex of the cell (apical dendrite), which may branch subsequently.
-Furthermore, more axons extend from the base of the pyramid (basal dendrites).
+Furthermore, more dendrites extend from the base of the pyramid (basal dendrites).
 The cell size increases with each level.
 Other cell types are found in the cell layers, such as glial cells and granular cells.

 The middle layer of the cerebellar cortex is known as the Purkinje cell layer.
 It contains pyriform (pear-shaped) cells with its dendritic branches projecting into the molecular (outer) layer.
 The inner cortical layer of the cerebellum (granular layer) has numerous small neurons, while the outer layer has few small neurons.

-Neurons of the Peripheral Nervous System
+Neurons of the peripheral nervous system

 Neurons of the peripheral nervous system are somewhat similar to those found in the central nervous system.
 They are continuations of the cranial and spinal nerves travelling through the spinal cord.
 Occasionally, mixed nerves, i.e. having both efferent and afferent properties, may be encountered in the peripheral nervous system.
 This permits bidirectional transmission of information between the brain and the end organs.